knowitsakey/windowoperatingsystemsecurityproject/README.md

-The assignment consisted of:
+This is the code for the following assignment:

-Write a program targeting the following user behavior: downloading and running an executable file, for example, in a social engineering attack.
+Write a program targeting the following user behavior: downloading and running an executable file, for example, in a social engineering style cyberattack.

-The program should have several key features:
+The program should have several mandatory features:
 1. Antivirus evasion against any EDR, including an enterprise EDR at the time, which was early 2022.
 2. Silent, in-memory UAC bypass at any notification level, including the highest warning level, AlwaysNotify.
 3. Persistence that survives a reboot, as a local admin process running at a medium integrity level